AdvancedMultiPhysics/TPL-builder/README.txt

 This assumes the users is familiar with basic builds on their system and CMake is already installed.
 If CMake is required it can be obtained from http://www.cmake.org/cmake/resources/software.html Note that we require CMake 3.1 or higher.

-If the TPLs are required they can be obtained from https://bitbucket.org/AdvancedMultiPhysics/tpl-builder/downloads
+If the recommended versions of the TPLs are required they can be obtained from https://bitbucket.org/AdvancedMultiPhysics/tpl-builder/downloads

 To begin there are 3 download/install paths for each third party library (TPL).